addisonElliott/polarTransform/docs/source/getting-started.rst

 Getting Started
 ================

-.. rubric:: Brief overview of polarTransform and how to install.

 Introduction
 ============
 polarTransform is a Python package for converting images between the polar and Cartesian domain.
 It contains many